Online Counseling & Telehealth FAQS

 Individual Counseling & Therapy, Couples Therapy, & Marriage Counseling | Columbia, MO

 Great question and a quick answer.
 We mean video sessions, basically.
-The Counseling Hub can happily offer telehealth services in Columbia, MO and, technically, to anybody in the state of Missouri (which is cool!).
-Our main areas of focus are folks in and around the Columbia area.
+The Counseling Hub can happily offer telehealth services in Columbia and Jefferson City, MO and, technically, to anybody in the state of Missouri (which is cool!).
+Our main areas of focus are folks in and around the mid-Missouri area.

 YES.
 Egads, yes.
 This is of the utmost importance and will absolutely be maintained with telehealth counseling and therapy.
-Super important question, for the record, and we’re happy to say that it’s a must for us.
 Just to be clear, confidentiality is the notion that everything happening in counseling/therapy stays between you and your clinician.
 There are exceptions to this.
 You’ll have them listed in your informed consent and this is completely standard across the board, but we’d be remiss if we didn’t say that some of the exceptions include intent to harm oneself or others, abuse of vulnerable populations, being subpoenaed by the court of law, and when working with minors.
 There’s more nuance in all of that, but that’s the gist of it.

 Nope, there is nothing to download!
 Most of our counselors use the telehealth feature in the patient portal, TherapyPortal (this is where you complete your intake paperwork).
 You’ll just need to be logged in to your portal account at the time of your session.
 Some of our counselors choose to use a HIPAA compliant version of Zoom or Google Meets instead.
 If this is the case, your counselor will inform you of this and will send you an email prior to your session with a link to join the video call.